conference-ictac2023/webpage/practical-information/index.md

 <img src="/assets/img/Lima-Barranco.jpg" alt="Miraflores-photo" width="400" height="auto">

-# Lima
+# Lima and its Weather in December

-Lima is the capital of Peru, one of the world’s most varied metropolis.
-Lima is full of riches from the colonial era, and is hailed as the gastronomic capital of Latin America.
+Lima is the capital of Peru, one of the world’s most varied metropolises with more than 9 million inhabitants.
+Lima is full of riches from the colonial era and is hailed as the gastronomic capital of Latin America.
 Lima is a hub from where it is possible to access the rest of Peru.

-With more than 9 million inhabitants, Lima is home to many academic institutions, ranging from old and well-established universities to young, modern, and progressive universities such as [UTEC](https://utec.edu.pe/en){:target="_blank"}.
+As the summer approaches the South Hemisphere, the weather continues to get warmer in Lima.
+It is expected for the temperature to be above 20°C.
+Please check the [weather forecast](https://www.accuweather.com/en/pe/lima/264120/december-weather/264120?year=2023){:target="_blank"} for more information.

 [![Lima-photo](../../assets/img/Lima-Plaza-de-armas.jpg)](https://wikitravel.org/en/Lima){:target="_blank"}

 # Peru

 Peru is a multicultural nation, filled with traditions, [vast natural reserves](https://en.wikipedia.org/wiki/List_of_protected_areas_of_Peru), and the home of [many UNESCO World Heritage sites](https://en.wikipedia.org/wiki/List_of_World_Heritage_Sites_in_Peru).
 Spanish is its official language.
+Please be aware that the temperature varies in the different areas of Peru.
+Be prepared with your clothing in case you plan to explore the country!

 [![Caral-photo](../../assets/img/Caral.jpg)](https://wikitravel.org/en/Caral){:target="_blank"}